infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 The install script first installs a copy of WordPress in the `/tmp directory` (by default) as well as the WordPress unit testing tools.
 Then it creates a database to be used while running tests.
 The parameters that are passed to `install-wp-tests.sh` set up the test database.
 Be sure that your mysql service is up and running if you're running tests outside VVV.

-After that, you can run the plugin tests by writing
+After that, you can run plugin tests by writing:

 ```bash
 vendor/bin/phpunit